cfengine/documentation/examples/tutorials/json-yaml-support-in-cfengine.markdown

 ---
 layout: default
-title: JSON Support in CFEngine
+title: JSON and YAML Support in CFEngine
 published: true
 sorting: 2
-tags: [json]
+tags: [json, yaml]
 ---

 ## Introduction

 JSON is a well-known data language.
 It even has a specification (See http://json.org).

+YAML is another well-known data language.
+It has a longer, much more complex specification (See http://yaml.org).

-CFEngine 3.6 has core support for JSON.
+CFEngine has core support for JSON and YAML.
 Let's see what it can do.

 ## Problem statement

 We'd like to read, access, and merge JSON-sourced data structures: they should be weakly typed, arbitrarily nested, with consistent quoting and syntax.

+We'd like to read, access, and merge YAML-sourced data structures just like JSON-sourced, to keep policy and internals simple.

 In addition, we must not break backward compatibility with CFEngine 3.5 and older, so we'd like to use the standard CFEngine array `a[b]`